gpeyton/ai-devotional/devotional/index_Q2.md

 The value of a humble heart and how it leads to greater wisdom.
 *Hymn*: Jesus, I My Cross Have Taken

-### Day 3: Wherein Consists Christ's Exaltation?
+### Day 3: What Was the Sin of Our First Parents?
-*Catechism Q28*: Wherein consists Christ's exaltation?
+*Catechism Q31*: What was the sin of our first parents?
-*Catechism A*: Christ's exaltation consists in his rising again from the dead on the third day, in ascending up into heaven, in sitting at the right hand of God the Father, and in coming to judge the world at the last day.
+*Catechism A*: Eating the forbidden fruit.
 *Hymn*: Christ the Lord Is Risen Today

 ### Day 4: Compassionate